 It wasn't easy getting back to London recently for The France Show.
 In fact, it took three days and three attempts and I missed the first seminar on the Friday.
 The day before I was supposed to leave, I set off to drop Biff with Eileen and Wally, the owners of La Grande Galerie but had to turn back as the roads were so slippery.
 The following day, I missed my Eurostar - probably a good thing as it was via Lille and it was a Brussels/Lille train that broke down in the tunnel - but I delivered Biff to La Grande Galerie, by doing the 60km round-trip at 25mph all the way.
 (I'm beginning to see the point of 4WD's.)

 On Friday, I managed to drive to the station and get on a TGV to Paris, not even sure if the Eurostar was running.
-But I'm going to be controversial here and say that the E/star staff were brilliant, changing my ticket, pas de probleme, and putting me on the next train.
+But the E/star staff were brilliant, changing my ticket, pas de probleme, and allowing me to take the next train.

 It also put me off kilter that three of the audience walked out in the first five minutes. ( Carol Drinkwater told me later that this is normal in exhibitions, but I think she was being kind.)
 On the second day, Sunday, I changed tack, ditched the cards and just spoke about how I came to find myself in France.
 This seemed to go down a lot better (at least no-one walked out.)